gatperdut/bg-partner/README.md

 ![Control window](src/assets/readme/control.png)

-The upper line will display "❌ Process not found" if no running instance of a game could be found.
+The upper line will display "❌ Process not found." if no running instance of a game could be found.

+The next 2 lines are Linux-Only (they will not appear on Windows) and will indicate if the configuration steps from above were successful.
+If they were not, they will display "❌ ASLR is enabled." and "❌ ptrace is not allowed." respectively.

+Next up is the configuration in use.
+This will closely resemble your `bg-partner.json`, though individual keys may have reverted to the defaults if the provided value is invalid.
+The whole object might have been replaced, too, if, for example, you provided an invalid JSON.
+So make sure to double-check.

 As the bottom line indicates, BGPartner will shut down as soon as this window is closed.